uds-bootcamp/docs/README.md

 ### [Capstone Project Recommendations](./CAPSTONE_RECOMMENDATIONS.md)

-This guide provides a framework for students to plan, execute, and deliver a successful final capstone project that serves as a portfolio-worthy piece of work.
+This guide provides a framework for participants to plan, execute, and deliver a successful final capstone project that serves as a portfolio-worthy piece of work.

 **Key Topics Covered:**